Split Bengal Gram with coconut/ cholar dal diye potol

 Mouth-Watering Dal Potol Recipe

-Cut the pointed gourd ½ inch lengthwise, and coconut into small pieces
+Cut the pointed gourd ½ inch lengthwise, and the coconut into small pieces

 In a pressure cooker add the soaked split Bengal gram.